SnehaJoshi11/kickstarter-analysis/README.md

 # Kickstarting with Excel
 ## Overview of Project
 <p>
-As per the Kickstarter Dataset,
+Based on the Kickstarter Dataset,
-     It has information about the "Shows/Programs" which are held in different countries with their goals, pledge funding and outcomes if they(shows) are successful or failed?
+     It has information about the "Shows/Programs" which are held in different countries with their goals, pledge funding and outcomes if they(shows) are successful or failed.
      Those comes under various categories e.g., film, theater, television, animation etc.
 </P>